nvaccess/nvda/user_docs/en/userGuide.md

 If creating a portable copy directly from the NVDA download package, press the Create Portable Copy button.
 If you have already closed this dialog or you are running an installed copy of NVDA, choose the Create Portable copy menu item found under Tools in the NVDA menu.

-The Dialog that appears allows you to choose where the portable copy should be created.
+The dialog that appears allows you to choose where the portable copy should be created.
 This can be a directory on your hard drive or a location on a USB thumb drive or other portable media.
+By default, a new directory is created for the portable copy.
+You can also choose to use an existing directory, this will overwrite files in the directory.
+If the existing directory is a portable copy of NVDA, that copy will be updated.

 There is also an option to choose whether NVDA should copy the logged on user's current NVDA configuration for use with the newly created portable copy.
+This also includes add-ons.
 This option is only available when creating a portable copy from an installed copy, not when creating from the download package.

 Pressing Continue will create the portable copy.
 Once creation is complete, a message will appear telling you it was successful.
 Press OK to dismiss this dialog.